Enumerating Regular Languages with Bounded Delay: Introduction

+\subparagraph*{Related work.} As we explained, enumeration has been extensively studied for many structures~\cite{Wasa16}.
+For regular languages specifically, some authors have studied the problem of enumerating their words in \emph{radix order} \cite{makinen1997lexicographic,ackerman2009three,ackerman2009efficient,fleischer2021recognizing}.
+For instance, the authors of \cite{ackerman2009three,ackerman2009efficient} provide an algorithm that enumerates all words of a regular language in that order, with a delay of~$O(|w|)$ for~$w$ the next word to enumerate.
+Thus, this delay is not bounded, and the requirement to enumerate in radix order makes it challenging to guarantee a bounded distance between consecutive words (either in the Levenshtein or push-pop distance), which is necessary for bounded-delay enumeration in our model.
+Indeed, our results show that not all regular languages are orderable in our sense, whereas their linear-delay techniques apply to all regular languages.

-\subparagraph*{Related work.} As we explained, enumeration has been extensively studied for many structures~\cite{Wasa16}, also in the sense of performing small edits on large objects~\cite{strozecki2019enumeration}.
-Surprisingly, however, the enumeration of regular languages has not been studied to our knowledge.
-We explained that enumeration for $(a+b)^*$ relates to the Gray code, of which there exist several variants~\cite{mutze2022combinatorial}.
+We have explained that enumeration for $(a+b)^*$ relates to Gray codes, of which there exist several variants~\cite{mutze2022combinatorial}.
 Some variants, e.g., the so-called \emph{middle levels problem}~\cite{mutze2016proof}, aim at enumerating binary words of a restricted form; but these languages are typically finite (i.e., words of length~$n$), and their generalization is typically not regular.
 While Gray codes typically allow arbitrary substitutions, one work has studied a variant that only allows restricted operations on the endpoints~\cite{feldmann1996shuffle}, implying the push-pop orderability of the specific language $(a+b)^*$.

 Independently, some enumeration problems on automata have been studied recently in the database theory literature, in particular for \emph{document spanners}~\cite{fagin2015document}, which can be defined by finite automata with capture variables.
-It was recently shown~\cite{florenzano2018constant,amarilli2019constant} that we can enumerate in constant delay all possible assignments of the capture variables of a fixed spanner on an input word; but there the results have constant size.
-Some works allow second-order variables and results of non-constant size~\cite{amarilli2019enumeration} but the delay would then be linear in each output.
+It was recently shown~\cite{florenzano2018constant,amarilli2019constant} that we can enumerate in constant delay all possible assignments of the capture variables of a fixed spanner on an input word.
+In these works, the delay is constant in \emph{data complexity}, which means that it only depends on the (fixed) automaton, and does not depend on the word; this matches what we call \emph{bounded delay} in our work (where there is no input word and the automaton is given as input).
+However, our results do not follow from these works, which focus on the enumeration of results of constant size.
+Some works allow second-order variables and results of non-constant size~\cite{amarilli2019enumeration} but the delay would then be linear in each output, hence unbounded.